Pre-training Transformer Models with Sentence-Level Objectives for Answer Sentence Selection: Introduction

 Towards improving the downstream performance of pre-trained transformers for AS2 and mitigating the requirement of large scale labeled data for fine-tuning, we propose three novel sentence-level transformer pre-training objectives, which can incorporate paragraph-level semantics across multiple documents.
 Analogous to the sentence-pair nature of AS2, we design our pre-training objectives to operate over a pair of input text sequences.
 The model is tasked with predicting: (i) whether the sequences are two sentences extracted from the same paragraph, (ii) whether the first sequence is a sentence that is extracted from the second sequence (paragraph), and (iii) whether the sequences are two paragraphs belonging to the same document.

-We evaluate our paragraph-aware pre-trained transformers for AS2 on three popular public datasets: ASNQ, WikiQA and TREC-QA; and one industrial QA benchmark.
+We evaluate our paragraph-aware pre-trained transformers for AS2 on three popular public datasets: ASNQ, WikiQA and TREC-QA; and one industrial QA benchmark~\footnote{We will release code and pre-trained models at \url{https://github.com/amazon-research/ wqa-pretraining}}.
 Results show that our pre-training can improve the performance of fine-tuning baseline transformers such as RoBERTa and ELECTRA on AS2 by ${\sim}3{-}4\%$ points without requiring any additional data (labeled/unlabeled).